What is the Ronald McDonald House of Winston-Salem?

 How do I become a volunteer?

 Please view our Volunteer page to learn about the different types of volunteers we have.
-If you are interested in bringing a group to tour and volunteer, or if you have any questions contact our Director of Volunteer Services at firstname.lastname@example.org or (336) 970-5651.
+If you are interested in bringing a group to tour and volunteer, or if you have any questions contact our Volunteer Services Director at firstname.lastname@example.org or (336) 970-5651.

 Can I cook a meal for families?

 Yes!
 Our families spend long days at the hospital and often have little time, energy or resources to cook breakfast or dinner.
 The gift of a hot, balanced meal is always enjoyed and deeply appreciated.
-To learn more about becoming a meal volunteer click here .
+Learn more about becoming a meal volunteer .
 To schedule a time to cook a meal for House families, please contact our Meals Coordinator at email@example.com or (336) 970-5665.

 Can I make snacks for families?